 Cannulated Screw System CSS+

-Ranging in diameter from 2.0–7.5 mm (with 0.5 mm diameter increments from 2.0– 4.5-, and 1.0-mm increments from 5.5–7.5), the color-coded screws are available in titanium with short and long partial thread as well as fully threaded (Fig 1).
+Ranging in diameter from 2.0–7.5 mm (with 0.5 mm diameter increments from 2.0– 4.5, and 1.0 mm increments from 5.5–7.5), the color-coded screws are available in titanium with short and long partial thread as well as fully threaded (Fig 1).
 All implants are available in sterile and non-sterile packaging.
+Color-coded washers are available for every screw size (Fig 2).

 The Next Generation Cannulated Screw CSS+ is indicated for use in bone reconstruction, osteotomy, arthrodesis, joint fusion, fracture repair, and fracture fixation of bones appropriate for the size of the device.
-Color-coded instrumentation corresponding to its color-coded screw promotes ease of use and implantation.
+Color-coded instrumentation corresponding to its color-coded screw promotes ease of use and implantation (Fig 3).

 The system is neatly divided into preconfigured sets—small, medium, and large.
-These sets house separate screw racks and instrument trays according to size, designed to enhance the efficiency of OR supply sourcing.
+These sets house separate screw racks and instrument trays according to size that is designed to provide efficiency in the operating room supply sourcing (Fig 6):

 Hazards and labeling